webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-aws-access.rst

 .. hint::

-   To add your AWS authorization within to your network configuration, see :doc:`../core-concepts/network-configuration`.
+   To add your AWS authorization to your network configuration, see :doc:`../core-concepts/network-configuration`.